xiezhy6/PASTA-GAN/README.md

 By using the raw RGB image, huamn keypoints, and human parsing, we can run the training script and the testing script.

 ## Running Inference
-We provide the [pre-trained model](https://drive.google.com/drive/folders/1CNj5VJawwEjbAnpCRO0XlWdOduF1xDjm?usp=sharing) of PASTA-GAN which is trained by using the full UPT dataset (i.e., our newly collected data, data from Deepfashion dataset, data from MPV dataset).
+We provide the [pre-trained models](https://drive.google.com/drive/folders/1CNj5VJawwEjbAnpCRO0XlWdOduF1xDjm?usp=sharing) of PASTA-GAN which are trained by using the full UPT dataset (i.e., our newly collected data, data from Deepfashion dataset, data from MPV dataset) with the resolution of 256 and 512 separately.

 we provide a simple script to test the pre-trained model provided above on the UPT dataset as follow:
 ```